weichihuab/ML_B-C-N/README.md

     NOTE: The trained random forests models would depend on the random seed, which can be set manually in rf_bulk_modulus.py and rf_shear_modulus.py using argument "random_state".

+### ML model prediction

+  - python rf_prediction.py

-4. The code rf_prediction.py loads rf_bulk_modulus.joblib and rf_shear_modulus.joblib to predict harness, bulk modulus, and shear modulus of given chemical compositions in "formula_list".
+The code rf_prediction.py loads rf_bulk_modulus.joblib and rf_shear_modulus.joblib to predict harness, bulk modulus, and shear modulus of given chemical compositions in "formula_list".

+# Environment
+  - python 3.7
+  - pymatgen 2021.2.16